near/docs/docs/4.tools/near-api-js/using-near-api-js.md

 ### Get Account details {#get-account-details}

+Returns information about an account, such as authorized apps.

 ```js
 // gets account details in terms of authorized apps and transactions
 const account = await nearConnection.account("example-account.testnet");